8th and 9th of July, 2025

 The ability to create beliefs about the consequences of our actions, also known as goal-directed learning, is a key facet of cognition and it provides the basis for rational decision-making.
 Goal-directed learning arises from a distributed neural circuit including the prefrontal, posterior parietal and temporal cortices.
 However, the role of cortico-cortical functional interactions remains unclear.
 To address this question, we integrated the information decomposition framework with human magnetoencephalography (MEG) to investigate whether and how learning signals are encoded through neural interactions.
 Our findings revealed that information gain (the reduction in uncertainty about the causal relationship between an action and its consequence) is represented within a distributed cortical network, incorporating the visual, parietal, lateral prefrontal, and ventromedial/orbital prefrontal cortices.
 Remarkably, cortico-cortical interactions encoded information gain in a synergistic manner, beyond what individual regions represented alone.
 Synergistic interactions between cortical regions encoded information gain at the level of pairwise and higher-order relations, such as triplets and quadruplets.
 Higher-order synergistic interactions were characterized by long-range relationships centered in the ventromedial and orbitofrontal cortices, which served as key receivers in the broadcast of information gain across cortical circuits.
 Overall, this study provides evidence that information gain is encoded through both synergistic and higher-order functional interactions and is broadcast to the prefrontal reward circuitry.
 Furthermore, our findings offer a new perspective on how cognitively relevant information is encoded and transmitted within distributed cortical networks and brain-wide dynamics.

-Jesús Cortes - "Brain structural modules associated to functional high-order interactions in the human brain"
+Jesús Cortes - "Brain structure and functional high-order interactions in the human brain"

 The brain’s modular organization, ranging from microcircuits to large-scale networks, has been extensively studied in terms of its structural and functional properties.
 Particularly insightful has been the investigation of the coupling between structural connectivity (SC) and functional connectivity (FC), whose analysis has revealed important insights into the brain’s efficiency and adaptability related to various cognitive functions.
 Interestingly, links in SC are intrinsically pairwise but this is not the case for FC; and while recent work demonstrates the relevance of the brain’s high-order interactions (HOI), the coupling of between SC and functional HOI remains unexplored.
 To address this gap, this study leverages functional MRI and diffusion weighted imaging to delineate the brain’s modular structure by investigating the coupling between SC and functional HOI.
 Our results demonstrates that structural networks can be associated with both redundant and synergistic functional interactions.
 In particular, SC exhibits both positive and negative correlations with redundancy, it shows consistent positive correlations with synergy, indicating that a higher density of structural connections is linked to increased synergistic interactions.
 These findings advance our understanding of the complex relationship between structural and high-order functional properties, shedding light on the brain’s architecture underlying its modular organization.